-Under 45 CFR §75.112, the Department of Health and Human Services (HHS) awarding agencies must establish conflict of interest policies for federal awards.
 The non-federal entity must disclose in writing any potential conflict of interest to the respective HHS awarding agency or pass-through entity in accordance with 45 CFR §75.112 (a)(1)-(a)(3) and other subsequent applicable HHS awarding agency's policy.

-It is longstanding ANA policy to preclude members of governing body of grantee organizations from paid employment under an ANA-funded project in order to preserve the independence and impartiality of governing body members and avoid conflicts of interest.
-The regulations provide for an exception under 45 CFR §1336.50 (f), which permits the Chief Executive of the grantee to serve as project staff with the salary and expenses of the Office of Chief Executive allowable costs under the ANA grant provided such costs are directly related to the project and do not include the costs of general government.
+It is longstanding ANA policy to preclude members of the governing body of grantee organization from receiving paid employment under an ANA-funded project in order to preserve the independence and impartiality of governing body members and avoid conflicts of interest.
+The regulations provide for an exception under 45 CFR §1336.50(f), which permits the Chief Executive of the grantee to serve as project staff with the salary and expenses of the Office of Chief Executive allowable costs under the ANA grant, provided such costs are directly related to the project and do not include the costs of general government.
 A grantee must request prior approval from ANA for such an exemption.